 Heel-to-Toe Drop Categories

-There are multiple four main categories for identifying various heel-to-toe drops in shoes.
+There are four main categories for identifying various heel-to-toe drops in shoes.
 In my video example above, I highlight five models that all have different heel-to-toe drops, and more specifically, heel-to-toe drops you’ll generally see in cross-training shoes.

 The four categories of heel-to-toe drop include: